 Yellow flowers, arranged in conical shapes above the foliage line, will develop across the months of spring and summer, lasting several weeks.
 Gorgeous flowers may be produced during this time if a good dormancy period from the previous winter is served.
 Reduce temperatures to around 10°C (50°F) accompanied by little watering to promote the plant to enter this vital stage of the year.

-Repot every two years in spring using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
+Repot every three to four years in spring using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those situated in a darker location, introduce an extra amount of perlite and grit into the deeper portion of the pot to downplay over-watering risks.
 Click on this link for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.